Below is a detailed outline of everything included with our Full-Service Property Management

-The first process would be to collect as much data about your property as we can.
-Not only do we speak with you, but we verify all data through previous a rental history, county records, and a personal inspection.
+Our first step is to collect as much data about your property as we can.
+Not only do we speak with you, but we verify all data through previous rental history, county records, and a personal inspection.
 We compare your property with similar rental properties within the market to see what your property will rent/lease for.
 The process followed in the evaluation is similar to any Appraisal process followed when an Appraiser evaluates a property.
-Remember that having "market rent" determines if your property will rent, how many potentional tenants call and can be screened properly, and how long your property will stay rented.
-As with any investment, the higher the expected return, the higher the risk.
+We are happy to help coordinate or complete any needed maintenance tasks in order to get your property in rentable condition.

 Please refer to our Lease Agreement.
 At the time a tenant/lessee moves in to your unit we fill out the appropriate lease and condition report.
-The lease should contain appropriate property information along with the terms and conditions.
-At this time a condition report is filled out that takes an inventory condition of the property.
-When a tenant moves in the future this document prepares a visual for us as to the condition of the unit when they moved in.
+When a tenant moves in the future this document, along with our photos, prepares a visual for us as to the condition of the unit when they moved in.
 This helps us know how much of their deposit is to be refunded.

 It would be nice if this practice were to never take place.
 It is difficult for both sides as well as expensive.
 There must be a violation of the rental agreement to allow you to proceed with an eviction.
 There is only one situation where no notice need be given to the renter.
 That is where a lease by its terms ends and no provision is made for the renter to hold-over or for the lease to renew automatically.
 At such time court action may be taken without further notice to the renter.
 However, it is always better to advise the tenant with a 30 day notice prior to the expiration of the lease, or with a 15 day notice should the tenant be on a month-to-month tenancy.